Primis1/Obsidian-Vault/finance/Valuation/Cash Flow & Models/Reorganizing Fin-Statements.md

 ##### Nondeductible intangibles - when company acquires another company(thus its intangibles) it recognizes amortization on *indefinable or separable intangible assets*.
 However they are nondeductible for tax statements, thus should be treated as *NOA*

 * DTA and DTL are *not* considered as part of invested capital, because they are flowing through cash tax via NOPLAT, thus they are equity

+#### Non-recurring items - in large profitable companies, likelihood of, restructuring for instance, one time items is substantial to include it on a repeatable basis.
+- Thus, they should be included into FCF
+- Management may slowly shift their operating expenses into "non-persistent" items to reach certain earnings target
+- #### Example of items: asset write off(goodwill and purchased R&D); restructuring charges; litigation charges; gain/loss on sale of asset;

+#### Asset write off - it reduces total amount invested by shareholder, which artificially increases ROIC
+- To counter that, add write-off back to total invested capital